khudgins/documentation/automation/deployment_configuration/launch_configuration.rst

 #. **Primary Machine Image**

-   The primary machine image specifies the machine image that enStratus will use to start servers in the tier.
+   The primary machine image specifies the machine image that Enstratius will use to start servers in the tier.